How to Become a Travel Agent

 When we say travel agent employee, we’re referring to travel agents who work for an agency.
 Someone who fills out a W-2 and clocks in and out.

 Additionally, many travel agencies offer flexible location models.
-In 2021, for example, nearly half of travel agent employees (47%) worked entirely remotely!
+Our latest Employee Travel Advisor Research Report (2023) has nearly half of travel agent employees (48%) worked entirely remotely!

 Pros & Cons of Becoming a Travel Agent Employee